riverfr0zen/wasm_sketches/README.md

 ## Run with cargo (debug)

-Notice the omission of the file name.
-I'm not sure what happens if there are multiple binaries.
+Notice the omission of the binary name.
+I haven't learned yet what happens if there are multiple binaries.

 ```
+# Get help
+cargo run -- --help

+# Build all sketches
+cargo run --

+#Limit building to only one sketch:
 cargo run -- --sketch shiftyc

-or

 # Skip generation of html file
 cargo run -- --no-html --sketch shiftyc

 # Enable frame stats log
 cargo run -- --framestats --sketch shiftyc